 Not all lawyers are created equal.
-In difficult times, it is vital to select a lawyer who can relate to your situation in a very professional and sensible way.
+In difficult times, it is vital to select a lawyer who is well versed in the law and takes the time to find out about your family’s situation in order to prepare a plan that works for you and accomplishes your goals.

 We are located 5 minutes from the Portage County courthouse in Ravenna, OH.
 Our law firm was created in 2000, and our lawyers have been servicing the Portage County community ever since.